Time to Read: 25 minutes

 - Trials rely on the “Honeymoon” effect to give you a more positive impression - trials are designed to sell hearing aids.
 The first few weeks of being able to hear much better than you were before you got the trial aids are generally very optimistic.
 After that your brain starts adjusting and you start noticing not only the good but also the less good aspects.
 Trial periods tend to be limited to the time that you are most enthusiastic, whether by design or coincidence.

-See if you can find a clinic that offers at least a 30 days or more FULL Money Back guarantee.
+See if you can find a clinic that offers at least a 30 days or more FULL Money Back guarantee (we offer 60 days).
 This way you can wear the exact aid you have been recommended, have it adjusted as you get used to it and know exactly what you will be ending up with.
 It also gets you past the honeymoon period while allowing you time to comprehensively evaluate the hearing aid performance in a wide range of situations.

 Yes, it does require an upfront payment, but we have found that this actually helps rather than hinders the process.
 This is because you have skin in the game and actually do what is required to get the best outcome.
 The clinic is also incentivised to make the device work for you in order to avoid a costly refund (they don’t just lose the sale but also the cost of the time spent with you).